Nailing the Security Audit with RRCU

 You can upload your application’s data either manually our automatically.
 Follow the instructions below to set up your chosen method.

-If you’d prefer to run your self-hosted Baton connector as a service in your environment, go to Host a Baton connector in service mode and skip to Step 3: Set up the Baton integration.
+If you’d prefer to run your self-hosted Baton connector as a service in your environment, go to Host a Baton connector in service mode and skip to Step 3: Set up the Baton connector.

 Option 1: Manually upload connector data

-Manually uploading data to ConductorOne from an open-source connector is ideal when testing data ingested from the connector before automating the data upload process, or for times when you only need a single data sync.
+Manually uploading data to ConductorOne from an self-hosted connector is ideal when testing data ingested from the connector before automating the data upload process, or for times when you only need a single data sync.

 1. In ConductorOne, navigate to an existing application you wish to add the connector data to, or create a new application.